-\begin{remark} \normalfont For $n=2$ we require the operator $L$ to be known in two different directions $(1,\theta)$ and $(1,-\theta)$.
+\begin{remark} \normalfont For $n=2,$ we require the operator $L$ to be known in two different directions $(1,\theta)$ and $(1,-\theta)$.
 For discussion, we refer the reader to Fourier analysis in the following section.
-It is shown that, when the operator $L$ is known only for one direction $(1,\theta)$, the ellipticity is lost for the case . \end{remark}
+It is shown that, the ellipticity is lost when the operator $L$ is known only for one direction $(1,\theta)$. \end{remark}

-\section{Fourier Analysis in the Minkowski case}
+\section{Fourier analysis in the Minkowski case}

-In this section, we consider the case where light-ray transform is known over all light-like lines (complete data).
+In this section, we consider the case where the light-ray transform is known over all light-like lines (complete data).
 This allows us to do the Fourier analysis by fixing the initial point and stay in a small neighborhood of the direction $(1,\theta)$.
 As we mentioned above, this case has been already studied.
 We do this analysis to have some insight for the microlocal analysis part of our study.

 The following proposition is some preliminary results which stats that in the space-like cone $\lbrace(\tau,\xi): |\tau| < |\xi|\rbrace$, the operator $(v.\nabla_x)L$ recovers the Fourier transform of the $\curl f$ and the generalized $\curl$, $\d f,$ for $n=2$ and $n\ge 3$, respectively.